 A journey through inception, design and technology.
 We use digital tools on a daily basis.
 We need to be fast and we need to be good.
-This post shows the thoughts and the development that went into Nuimo, including user experience, product design, hardware and software.
+This post shows the thoughts and the development that went into Nuimo Control, including user experience, product design, hardware and software.

-This post shows the thoughts and the development that went into Nuimo.
+This post shows the thoughts and the development that went into Nuimo Control.
 It includes user experience, product design, hardware and software and can be relevant to any technical and creative person.

 Our team consists of electrical engineers, software engineers, industrial designers and UX/UI designers.